swcarpentry/sql-novice-survey/_episodes/08-hygiene.md

 ---
 title: "Data Hygiene"
-teaching: 0
+teaching: 15
-exercises: 0
+exercises: 15
 questions:
 - "FIXME"
 objectives:
-- "FIXME"
+- "Explain what an atomic value is."
+- "Distinguish between atomic and non-atomic values."
+- "Explain why every value in a database should be atomic."
+- "Explain what a primary key is and why every record should have one."
+- "Identify primary keys in database tables."
+- "Explain why database entries should not contain redundant information."
+- "Identify redundant information in databases."
 keypoints:
 - "FIXME"
 ---
-> ## Learning Objectives {.objectives}
->
-> *   Explain what an atomic value is.
-> *   Distinguish between atomic and non-atomic values.
-> *   Explain why every value in a database should be atomic.
-> *   Explain what a primary key is and why every record should have one.
-> *   Identify primary keys in database tables.
-> *   Explain why database entries should not contain redundant information.
-> *   Identify redundant information in databases.

 Now that we have seen how joins work, we can see why the relational model is so useful and how best to use it.